tttianhao/CLEAN/README.md

 ```

   The input FASTA file should be present in the data/inputs directory.
 We have provided 2 input sample files already in the codebase - price.fasta and init.fasta.
+We have also included pretrained weights for 70% and 100% splits, along with pre-evaluated embeddings for each EC cluster centers for fastest inference.
+Download, unzip [these files](https://drive.google.com/file/d/1zrEU-HPNV3wp7wLAx4KnuiVyD794Oboj/view?usp=sharing) and move the contains to `data/pretrained`.

 ```